onCodeDesign/Code-Design-Training/LessonsSamples/LessonsSamples/Lesson6/DI-Unity/_Exercises.md

 	All the commands could implement an `ICommand` interface (you could use the interface from `System.Windows.Input`)

 	The console app should discover all available commands, build the menu with them and then execute them based on the user input

+## 5. Implement a composite command

+	The composite command should aggregate all the discover commands, in execution and presentation

+## 6. Replace DI w/ AppBoot